 You will see 3ROC members running in their distinctive red and black orienteering tops at events all over Ireland and further afield.
 You don’t need one, but once you get into the sport you will find that an O-top is a useful and comfortable thing to wear orienteering.

 We have also got a great Regatta soft shell jacket which is weatherproof and comes in red and black with the club logo embroidered on the front.
 These come in sizes from XS up, but not childrens’ sizes.
-We are looking for suitable jackets for kids at the moment.
+We also have lightweight Bryzos running jackets, running hats, O-trousers, buffs etc.

 We also have black fleece beanie hats with the embroidered 3ROC logo, ideal for those cold O-days!